TeachBooks/Nested-Books/README.md

 New Commit
 ```

 Git uses these commit codes to know which version of the document to refer to.

-Commit this change to the parent repository, which will chang the commit to which it pins.
+Commit this change to the parent repository, which will change the commit to which it pins.
 Finally, push your changes to GitLab/GitHub.
 ````
 `````